 Bridge work is a crown.
 In the case of somebody that's missing a tooth, then we have different options to replace the missing tooth.
 A bridge would be a situation where we crown a tooth on each end and then there's a false tooth in the center so that fits on the bridge.
 It's kind of a technical description of that.
 A bridge is something that's kind of permanent: it stays in your mouth, you clean it, it’s natural like anything else, similar to implants.

-Dental crowns and bridges can help make your smile as healthy, functional, and beautiful as possible.
+Dental crowns and dental bridges can help make your smile as healthy, functional, and beautiful as possible.
 Mark W. Wilhelm, DMD, MSD provides these restorative dentistry treatments to:

 - Correct your broken teeth